 Yes.
 With estate planning!

 Yes.
-Even if you’re net worth is modest, establishing an estate plan helps ensure that your property goes to the people you choose, avoiding disputes between your children or other heirs.
+Even if your net worth is modest, establishing an estate plan helps ensure that your property goes to the people you choose, avoiding disputes between your children or other heirs.
 Even young parents should consider establishing an estate plan in order to plan for guardianship of minor children in the event of incapacity or death.

 Every situation is different, but in general, an estate plan should include a properly prepared trust or will, power of attorney for health care and power of attorney for financial administration.